Updated April 27th, 2015.

 Stocking Your Pantry

-How often do you choose a recipe only to realize that you’re missing a number of key ingredients?
+How often do you choose a recipe only to realize that you're missing a number of key ingredients?
 Or wonder what can you do with those random perishables on the edge of edible?
-Apps like Love Food Hate Waste, Big Oven, and Fridge Pal can help you find recipes for what you already have in the fridge, and some even help you track your inventory and plan ahead.
+Apps like Love Food Hate Waste, Big Oven, Spinning Meals, and Handpick can help you find recipes for what you already have in the fridge, and some even help you track your inventory and plan ahead.
 ChefSheet helps track inventory for free for smaller pantries, and at a monthly or yearly rate for business kitchens.

 Track Expiration Dates: Is It Safe to Eat?

-If you’re prone to letting food go bad, these apps could change your life.
-Fresh Pantry allows users to list items they have and associate the items with expiration dates.
+If you're prone to letting food go bad, these apps could change your life.
+Fresh Pantry and Fresh Food allow users to list items they have and associate the items with expiration dates.
 Technologies may start to integrate these services, such as LG's Smart Refrigerator and app that help consumers manage what goes into their fridge.
-Ecocentric readers know that expiration dates printed on foods are not representative of actual spoilage dates, and that’s where Still Tasty steps in.
+Ecocentric readers know that expiration dates printed on foods are not representative of actual spoilage dates, and that's where Still Tasty steps in.
 The website and app provide a quick ingredient search offering general information about how long various perishables will last, including handy storage tips, so you can customize your dates more accurately.
 Also, check out the USDA's FoodKeeper app for similar storage and spoilage advice.